Astronautica

 Edrina Martinez, better known by her stage name Astronautica, is an experimental electronic, indie, hip hop, and beat music producer.
 She is currently based in Los Angeles, California, and signed with Alpha Pup Records, an independent label co-founded by Daddy Kev of Low End Theory.

 Career

-Learning to play guitar by ear at an early age, Astronautica soon began mixing her own samples and beats on the Akai APC 40.
-After early encouragement by Daedelus, the multi-instrumentalist was drawn into the professional musical community of California and soon began producing on Ableton Live.
+Learning to play the guitar by ear at an early age, Astronautica soon began mixing her own samples and beats on the Akai APC 40.
+After early encouragement by Daedelus, the multi-instrumentalist was drawn into the professional musical community of California and soon began producing with Ableton Live.

 After signing to Alpha Pup Records in 2013, Astronautica has released Replay Last Night (2013), Waikiki - EP (2014), Gemini (2016), Gemini Remixes - EP (2018), and Death Valley (2018).
 She participated in the Alpha Pup West Coast 2016 Summer Tour, and has played twice at the Coachella Valley Music and Arts Festival and the Low End Theory Festival.